 DEVELOPING ENGLISH (Years 3 - 6)

 Listening Speaking Reading/viewing Writing

-response to a formal request) understand that open-ended questions (how and why questions) require more than a yes or no answer understand common, everyday vocabulary and know that some words can have more than one meaning, and demonstrate a tentative understanding of vocabulary beyond immediate personal and school experiences participate confidently in shared texts, such as songs and poetry can take notes if given note-taking frameworks and if information is not overly complex or unfamiliar. use an expanding range of common, everyday vocabulary with confidence and a limited range of technical vocabulary for operating in the curriculum begin to use some colloquial language use basic English features including intonation, and combine and manipulate learned speech patterns, although errors are still apparent (eg I don't know where is it) identify and describe people, places and things using simple vocabulary, and use basic time markers, common prepositions, some common contractions and simple negative forms choose linking conjunctions (eg and, then, but, or, so) to form compound sentences and a small range of conjunctions (eg because, when, before, after) to form complex sentences use pronunciation that increasingly approximates the English they hear around them, discarding first language features in their pronunciation speak with greater fluency and fewer text types and meanings, and thus enhance their comprehension and cognitive abilities in both languages identify some unfamiliar cultural references use a range of strategies for working out words and their meanings, including their developing knowledge of everyday and specialist vocabulary and their knowledge of sentence structure and sound-letter relationships use appropriate intonation when reading statements, questions and dialogue can read many irregular words and can recognise and read more complex, but still common, letter patterns (eg -tion).
-When instructed, can recognise common suffixes and prefixes, and use these to construct meaning (eg -ed for past tense of regular verbs) use their growing oral language to extend their reading and understand how to use morphemes to identify word meaning (eg big in bigger and biggest) use a growing range of strategies to extend their reading, such as use a number of common conjunctions and relative pronouns to combine simple sentences into compound and complex sentences use pronoun reference with noun/pronoun agreement (eg Mary she her) use appropriate time sequencing (eg first, next, finally) use subject-verb agreement with some accuracy use present and past tense verbs, although they may overgeneralise past tense endings (eg drinked, buyed) use an expanding vocabulary, including subject-specific vocabulary, and select suitable words to enhance descriptions (eg huge instead of big) edit with growing success to enhance fluency, accuracy and readability, and present their writing appropriately in print and electronic forms continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English in order to
+understand common, everyday vocabulary and know that some words can have more than one meaning, and demonstrate a tentative understanding of vocabulary beyond immediate personal and school experiences participate confidently in shared texts, such as songs and poetry can take notes if given note-taking frameworks and if information is not overly complex or unfamiliar. begin to use some colloquial language use basic English features including intonation, and combine and manipulate learned speech patterns, although errors are still apparent (eg I don't know where is it) identify and describe people, places and things using simple vocabulary, and use basic time markers, common prepositions, some common contractions and simple negative forms choose linking conjunctions (eg and, then, but, or, so) to form compound sentences and a small range of conjunctions (eg because, when, before, after) to form complex sentences use pronunciation that increasingly approximates the English they hear around them, discarding first language features in their pronunciation speak with greater fluency and fewer hesitations, structuring utterances through appropriate word order use English dictionaries rehearse oral productions. use a range of strategies for working out words and their meanings, including their developing knowledge of everyday and specialist vocabulary and their knowledge of sentence structure and sound-letter relationships use appropriate intonation when reading statements, questions and dialogue can read many irregular words and can recognise and read more complex, but still common, letter patterns (eg -tion).
+When instructed, can recognise common suffixes and prefixes, and use these to construct meaning (eg -ed for past tense of regular verbs) use their growing oral language to extend their reading and understand how to use morphemes to identify word meaning (eg big in bigger and biggest) use a growing range of strategies to extend their reading, such as adjusting their reading rate according to the task, skimming, scanning and reading on. use pronoun reference with noun/pronoun agreement (eg Mary she her) use appropriate time sequencing (eg first, next, finally) use subject-verb agreement with some accuracy use present and past tense verbs, although they may overgeneralise past tense endings (eg drinked, buyed) use an expanding vocabulary, including subject-specific vocabulary, and select suitable words to enhance descriptions (eg huge instead of big) edit with growing success to enhance fluency, accuracy and readability, and present their writing appropriately in print and electronic forms continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English in order to construct texts participate in shared writing, brainstorming and conferencing as pre- and post-writing activities engage in planning and writing, accessing vocabulary and spelling knowledge to edit their own work.